KooQix/goasync/README.md

 ### 4. Example Use Case

 Consider a scenario where you have multiple independent tasks that need to run concurrently.
-Using the `async` package, you can easily manage these tasks:
+Using the `goasync` package, you can easily manage these tasks:

 ```go
 package main